Michael Jackson’s Sons Blanket & Prince Start Their Own YouTube Channel

 Michael Jackson’s sons, Prince and Blanket, have officially started their own YouTube channel.

 According to E!
-News, Prince and Blanket Jackson are now hosing their very own YouTube series, where they review movies for their audience.
+News, Prince and Blanket Jackson are now hosting their very own YouTube series, where they review movies for their audience.

 The brothers are also joined by their cousin, Taj Jackson, for the videos.
 The Jackson siblings announced the new project via social media on Wednesday.